-How do you measure influence on social media?
-Is it the total number of followers that an influencer has across all of their social channels?
+Is it the total number of followers an influencer has across their social channels?
 Do they have to be verified?
-Is there a standard engagement rate required that determines true influence?
+Is there a standard engagement rate required that determines real influence?

-The truth is that these are all right questions to ask but there is no right answer.
-Everyone measures influence differently.
-Some are more sophisticated than others, but there’s no standard on measuring influence because influence itself is subjective.
+The truth is that these are all right questions to ask, but there is no correct answer.
+Everyone measures social media influence differently.
+Some are more sophisticated than others, but there’s no standard for social media influencer measurement because influence itself is subjective.

 But that will change.
 It has to change.

-Influencer marketing continues to grow even in 2021.
-In fact, 68% of marketers in the U.S. will use influencer marketing in some way by the end of this year.
-The ability to identify and measure influence will be critical to that growth.
+Influencer marketing continued to grow even in 2021.
+68% of marketers in the U.S. will use influencer marketing by the end of this year.
+Identifying and measuring social media influence will be critical to that growth.

-Here’s a video where I discuss the 1:9:90 influencer model which is a smart way to segment influencers within a particular market or topic area.
+Here’s a video discussing the 1:9:90 influencer model, an intelligent way to segment influencers within a particular market or topic area.

-There’s a common framework used by marketers to measure influence.
-It’s based on three unique data points–reach, resonance and relevance.
-I have added an additional variable which I call reference.
+Marketers use a common framework for measuring influence.
+It’s based on three unique data points–reach, resonance, and relevance.
+I have added a variable that I call reference.

-From my perspective, reach is that one data point very similar to impressions.
-It’s not a real metric when you isolate it from other variables.
-It does have power though when used within the context of a larger influencer algorithms that measure influence.
+From my perspective, reach is one data point very similar to impressions.
+It’s not an objective metric when you isolate it from other variables.
+However, it does have power when used within the context of more extensive influencer algorithms that measure influence.